 To save on accommodation in Malaysia’s campital, this Booking.com code gives you a discount on all accommodation rentals in Kuala Lumpur.

-Finally, don’t forget about the visa requirements.
-Most countries’ residents can enter Malaysia visa-free but if you’re from a country that requires a visa, you can get an eNTRI visa here quickly and hassle-free.
+Finally, don’t forget about getting a Malaysia visa.
+Most countries’ residents can enter Malaysia visa-free but if you’re from a country that requires a visa, you can get a Malaysia eNTRI visa here quickly and hassle-free.

 Did you ever visit the Malaysian capital?
 What do you think about this list of hidden gems in Kuala Lumpur?
 Do you think I didn’t mention some places that are worth mentioning?
 Let me know in the comments!